 Latino activists and legal experts say Harris should have prosecuted Herbalife herself when repeatedly asked.

-Harris’ Top Aide Accused of Sexual Harassment
+Harris’ Top Aide Made Payout for Sexual Harassment

 This isn’t the first time that Harris has been accused of turning a blind eye to crimes committed by those close to her.